-List box & a Combobox are similar but have slightly different controls, to let users make multiple choices of items or to enter their own value in a list.
+List box & a Combobox is similar but have slightly different controls, to let users make multiple choices of items or to enter their own value in a list.
 Typical examples of items in these types of lists are employee names, exchange rates, and product items.

 We all know how to create a validation list in Excel.
 But very few of us know how to create a dependent list in Excel.
 For Example, you have the validation list looks like below:

-Now my point is that if I choose “Animals” from the drop down menu, then a list of animal names will be shown in the drop down.
+Now my point is that if I choose “Animals” from the drop-down menu, then a list of animal names will be shown in the drop-down.

 Related article: Export data from SQL to Excel spreadsheet using VBA

 Similarly, from the same box (Picture 1) if I choose “Fruits” the same box will be shown the list of fruit names.
 To do the same you need to set the name range.
 I am thinking that your data looks like below.

 Now I will create the named range for all of these items are shown in Picture 1.
 We will give the same name for each and every category.
 I am choosing all the animals’ names and giving the name “Animals”.

 Similarly, for the Fruits, Vegetables, and for the cell phone I have aerated the name manager and there are 4 names on my list.
 Remember, we need to give the same name what is there for the first validation you have chosen.

 Now we will choose the cell where the dependent list will be created.
 In my case, my validation list in H2 cell, and I am going to dependent validation list on I2.
 After choosing I2 cell I go Data and then Data Validation from the Data Tools section.
 Then Choose List from Allow section and in the Source, I have written the formula =indirect($H$2).
 It is the trick.
 The value of H2 is Animals and we have already set and Animals mean a list of animals’ names.